pushkin-consortium/pushkin/docs-gitbook/advanced/pushkin-client.md

 **Arguments:** None

 **Returns:** Promise.
-Reolves upon successfully notifying the worker.
+Resolves upon successfully notifying the worker.

-Notify the worker that the experiment has ended and it can stop preparing for future stimuli.
+Notify the worker that the experiment has ended and that it can stop preparing for future stimuli.
 This should probably be called whenever the user leaves a page in the middle of an experiment as well.

 ### customApiCall